 - a) TOMORROW

 - b) IN ONE WEEK

 - c) IN ONE MONTH

 - d) IN ONE YEAR

-- 5) They think individually and they share their ideas within the plenary so later on you can go straight to the debriefing.
+- 6. Each group reflect based on the issues they identified, and they then share their ideas with the plenary.

-4.DEBRIEFING
+5.DEBRIEFING

-Once the main activity is finalized, ask the participants to gather again in a circle to start the debriefing.
+\\\\\Once the main activity is finalized, ask the participants to gather again in a circle to start the debriefing.
 To implement the activity and stimulate the debate you can use the following questions:

-- Did you enjoy the activity? - What was the most surprising thing in the activity for you? - What have been the best solutions proposed? - Do you think the solutions thought are achievable in reality?
-Why? - Sour club doing anything to reduce their environmental footprint? - What would you suggest to your club to reduce the environmental footprint? - What would you do in your circle of friends and your family to reduce your environmental footprint? - What governments can do?
-Do you think governments are the most important actor in this matter? - Do you think citizens should do something or it's just about governments?
+- Oid you enjoy the activity? - Owner was the most surprising thing in the activity for you? - What have been the best solutions proposed? - Do you think the solutions thought are achievable in reality?
+Why? - Is your club doing anything to reduce their environmental footprint? - What would you suggest to your club to reduce the environmental footprint? - What would you do in your circle of friends and your family to reduce your environmental footprint? - Do you think it's only about governance or also players and fans should do something? - What other actors can support the reduction of environmental footprint of a football club?
+How?

-Be sure to print the picture in advance, in case you can also download and print some others you may consider more suitable for your group.
+\Be sure to print the picture in advance, in case you can also download and print some others you may consider more suitable for your group.

-You can print the grid we provide you, draw it yourself or let it be drawn by the participants.
+\\You can print the grid we provide you, draw it yourself or let it be drawn by the participants.

-Remember in advance your participants to bring their phones or be sure you do have a laptop or other phones to take the test, be supportive on this part and check that everyone has a device or anyway did the test.
+\\\Remember in advance your participants to bring their phones or be sure you do have a laptop or other phones to take the test, be supportive on this part and check that everyone has a device or anyway did the test.

-You can draw in advance the question and the 4 different square solutions grid and write meanwhile the participants share their opinion.
+\\\\You can draw in advance the question and the 4 different square solutions grid and write meanwhile the participants share their opinion.
 You can also call the participants to write down and share their solution on the board.

-Remember that in the debriefing you can add questions which you can consider more suitable or which come in your mind and you think they could be stimulating the debate among participants.
+\\\\\Remember that in the debriefing you can add questions which you can consider more suitable or which come in your mind and you think they could be stimulating the debate among participants.